MansfieldPlumbing/v340l-windows-enablement/README.md

 # v340l-windows-enablement

-**Status: DAY 1 RECONNAISSANCE COMPLETE — Hardware alive, topology mapped.**
+**Status: DAY 2 COMPLETE — Switchtec driver bound.
+Code 10.
+One registry key from MRPC surface.**
-The card is on the test bench.
-Dual-die IOMMU grouping confirmed independent.
-Switchtec fabric confirmed accessible.
-Userspace daemon testing in progress.
+The Switchtec service is confirmed running and attached to the upstream port at 101:0.0.
+Device is at Code 10 — KMDF WDF registry parameters missing from sc.exe service creation.
+Fix is staged.
+Day 3 starts with one PowerShell command.
-See ADDENDUM10.md for live hardware findings and thermal warnings.
+See ADDENDUM11.md for Day 2 findings.
+See ADDENDUM10.md for Day 1 topology and thermal warnings.

 | | |
 |---|---|